A revolutionary change in full-face helmet design.

 It literally takes about five seconds to put the helmet on, and two seconds to take it off.
 Remember that when your buddies catch you off guard and start to leave while you’re still fumbling to frantically put your helmet on and cinch up the chin strap.
 You can even put this helmet on or remove it while wearing eyeglasses, and while wearing your gloves.
 Try that with your regular full-face.

 Instead of using the same shell and thicker or thinner padding to adjust for different helmets sizes, Vozz uses three different shells and three different EPS liners to ensure a proper fit regardless of the helmet size.
 Venting is standard chin and forehead vents, and the visor is one of the easiest on the market to remove and install.

 The Vozz RS 1.0 retails in Canada for $849.99, which includes a very stout, padded helmet bag and both clear and tinted visors.
-Go to vozzhelmets.com for dealers and contact information for Vozz Canada.
+For dealers, contact information and a video of how the helmet works, go to vozzhelmets.com.